The ads above are Google-sponsored.

 I assume you are using a mouse.
 If using a touch pad, or touch screen, modify your method appropriately.

-((For those of you having Mac computers: When using a Mac, the Windows Ctrl key is called the CMD key (command); and the Windows ALT key is called the OPTION key)).
+(For those of you having Mac computers: When using a Mac, the Windows Ctrl key is called the CMD key (Command); and the Windows ALT key is called the Option key).

 Some folks like to find and use commands from the Toolbar, usually located near the top of their E-mail program, but here are the pertinent important key strokes.
 Capitalization of the key character is NOT required; rather, just press the key with the character on it.1.
 To COPY an already highlighted area (perhaps you want to just copy, or copy & move a paragraph or section, or copy to someplace else in the computer, or print that part, or any number of reasons), press the Ctrl key, & HOLD IT DOWN, & WHILE HELD DOWN, press the C key.
-That copies the highlighted section into what is called, in Windows, the Clipboard.
-The Clipboard is a hidden thing & is just like the name sounds like, in function.
+That copies the highlighted section into what is called the Clipboard.
+The Clipboard is hidden & is just like the name sounds like, in function.
 Whatever you save to the Clipboard remains there until you either put something else there; or, turn off the computer.
 If you want to, you can 'use it' as many times as you wish with the same information you had temporarily saved to there!
 In a MAC, the key strokes are Cmd (hold it down) and press C.

 3. Instead of JUST copying, as in 1., above, if you wanted to copy AND delete the highlighted area, use Ctrl and X, instead of Ctrl and C. You can still paste as noted, by Ctrl and V.

 Some E-mail programs allow you to set individual contacts, in composing mode, as HTML or plain text, which is nice, as you can use HTML as the general setting, if you'd like to, and when you compose a new message to, say, a LIST, it automatically is in plain text, if you wanted that.
 You may find that a PLAIN TEXT setting will save you a bunch of time and bother!
 Plain Text almost always allows you to post hyperlinks....those addresses that appear in blue and are underlined, clicking on which will send your computer to the address.

 Foreign travel, foreign computers:

-When you travel to SOME foreign countries, they often, but not always, use foreign keyboards.
+When you travel to some foreign countries, hotels that offer free computers often, but not always, use foreign keyboard settings.
 They may have keyboards that look just like yours, but pressing some keys do totally different things than you are used-to.
-They MAY OR MAY NOT be using a keyboard corresponding to that country's settings for the keyboard.
-You can change keyboard settings, as noted above, IF YOU HAVE ACCESS TO THE CONTROL PANEL PROGRAM FUNCTIONS, see the prior paragraph, above (which you may not have access-to if in a hotel or motel & the computer is 'protected'); or, you must find out which are the important keys you must know.
+Re-said, they MAY OR MAY NOT be using a keyboard corresponding to that country's settings for the keyboard.
+You can change keyboard settings IF YOU HAVE ACCESS TO THE CONTROL PANEL PROGRAM FUNCTIONS, see the prior paragraph, above (which you may not have access-to if in a hotel or motel & the computer is 'protected'); or, you must find out which are the important keys you must know.
 In most countries I have visited, the keyboard has English characters on the keys, and you will not have too much trouble using the keyboard...EXCEPT.... there is a character that is critical to know about.
-There is ONE key combination that may drive you crazy, if you do not know about it, and no one is around to ask about it.
+There is a key combination that may drive you crazy, if you do not know about it, and no one is around to ask about it.
 I highly suggest that if traveling to a foreign country, you write down the following information, shortening the information as you desire:The @ symbol is NEEDED to send E-mail (yes, are other methods, too complicated to show here).

-If you cannot find the @ symbol, or even if you do find it (usual place is on the numeral 2 key near the top left corner of the keyboard), and you find it will not display that symbol @, by using the shift key and 2 key....you could ask a local person.
-Or, you can know about a universal method.
-NOTE that on some keyboards & software, you may have to have the NumLock light on the keyboard either turned on or turned off, to have the following work OK:
+If you cannot find the @ symbol, or even if you do find it in its usual place on the numeral 2 key near the top left corner of the keyboard, and you find it will not display that symbol @, by using the Shift key and 2 key, then you need to know about a universal method.
+Warning: the hotel management may not like you playing with the Control Panel settings (if you have access).

-While you are looking at the composing area of an E-mail, looking at the blinking cursor on the screen:
+While you are looking at the composing area of an E-mail, and looking at the blinking cursor on the screen:

 Here is what pressing ALT, and while holding it, pressing 6 and then 4 on the RIGHT SIDE numerical keys area, does in my computer, and probably yours: @

-Composing/printing/sending special "Characters" from your computer:
+Composing-printing-sending special "Characters" from your computer: